 For conveyors, special four sided clamps and precisors are used to precise the product during operation.
 There is significant position drift on all areas of the glass especially when handling glass of less than 0.5 mm thickness.
 To ensure accurate marking, local fiducials are registered first and drifts compensated for during operation.
 Subsequently the data matrix or text marked is verified by vision inspection immediately for good quality after the procedure.
 This is also done for trimming of thin film conductor lines with width of less than 5 ums.
 All these essential functions are made possible by Hylax patented Scanvision invention.
 The conveyor rollers are made of special plastic material, hard enough to withstand glass cut yet soft to prevent scratches on product and also of anti-static material to prevent static build up in the system which can attract contamination and also stick materials together causing machine jam.

-For robot arms usually 4 to 5 forks types are used.
+For robot arms, usually 4 to 5 forks types are used.
 The panels are retrieved from big magazines.
-This magazines are delivered by ASRS, autonomous vehicles which transport the magazines all around the factory.
-The glass panels are laid onto glass bars to hold tightly during operation.
+These magazines are delivered by ASRS, autonomous vehicles which transport the magazines around the factory.
+The glass panels are laid onto glass bars to be held securely during operation.
 The glass panels are held tightly to the glass bars by vacuum.
-The glass bars have air channels machined in and small air holes where the product rest.
+The glass bars have air channels machined in and have small air holes where the product rest.
 The channels are use both to blow and suck the product at different stages of the operation.
 Edge precisors are also needed to precise the product similar to the conveyor description above.
 The granite table with the stages rest on active air suspension to counterbalance the high acceleration of the stages during indexing.

 High uph, accuracy and verified quality are required for this process.
 High uph is achieved by using high speed conveyors or linear stages on granite base.
 Further speed improvement is attained by using multiple laser markers or trimmers ganged together along the cross axis.
 The controller has to segment the product into regions, assign the work to each laser head, index the stage accurately and combine quality information of the process back to the host.
 For marking of 2D codes like vericode invented by Veritec which is not public domain, a method is developed to share the code generator with all the laser heads thus needing only one licence.
 Powerful Cognex imaging library is used to ensure fast and accurate image processing results in Scanvision.